DataDog/integrations-core/kafka/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/kafka/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/kafka/metadata.csv) for a list of metrics provided by this check.